Herysia/AmongUsUnknownImpostors/README.md

 -   Impostors don't know each other
 -   Impostors can kill each other
+-   Impostors are impacted by lights sabotage (it can be individually customized in the lobby settings)
 -   The module can be disabled from a lobby command, and will be automatically disabled if the host doesn't have the mod installed
 -   Allow you to change map and impostor count from the game lobby (Thx [@Galster](https://github.com/Galster-dev))